 Adjusted Funds From Operations (AFFO): An additional performance measure used by Regency that reflects cash available to fund the Company's business needs and distribution to shareholders.
-AFFO is calculated by adjusting Operating FFO for (i) capital expenditures necessary to maintain the Company's portfolio of properties, (ii) interest charges and (iii) other non-cash amounts as they occur.
+AFFO is calculated by adjusting Core Operating Earnings ("COE") for (i) capital expenditures necessary to maintain and lease the Company's portfolio of properties, (ii) debt cost and derivative adjustments and (iii) stock-based compensation.

 Core Operating Earnings (COE): An additional performance measure used by Regency as the computation of Nareit FFO includes certain non-comparable items that affect the Company's period-over-period performance.
-Core Operating Earnings excludes from Nareit FFO: (i) transaction related income or expenses (ii) gains or losses from the early extinguishment of debt; (iii) certain non-cash components of earnings derived from above and below market rent amortization, straight-line rents, and amortization of mark-to-market of debt and derivative adjustments; and (iv) other amounts as they occur.
+Core Operating Earnings excludes from Nareit FFO: (i) transaction related income or expenses (ii) gains or losses from the early extinguishment of debt; (iii) certain non- cash components of earnings derived from above and below market rent amortization, straight-line rents, and amortization of mark-to-market of debt and derivative adjustments; and (iv) other amounts as they occur.
 The Company provides a reconciliation of Net Income Attributable to Common Stockholders to Nareit FFO to Core Operating Earnings.